 As an academy we provide the opportunity for pupils to consider spiritual and moral issues and provide opportunities for them to explore their own beliefs.
 We promote wider reading such as stories from different cultures and non-fiction books to play scripts.
 This links to the writing the children do.
-Using the Discovery RE scheme of work cross curricular links can be made with D&T, History, Art and Design, Geography and Music.
+Using the Discovery RE scheme of work, cross curricular links can be made with D&T, History, Art and Design, Geography and Music.
 From time to time, visitors will be invited to share their thoughts and beliefs.